Corporate Governance | Compensation for Directors and Executive Officers

 With respect to Deferred Compensation in Nomura, a deferral period is generally three or more years from the following fiscal year or later.
 This is in line with the "Principles for Sound Compensation Practices" issued by the Financial Stability Board which recommends, among other things, a deferral period of there or more years.

 Matters Relating to Individual Directors and Executive Officers' Compensation Determined by Compensation Committee

 The "Compensation Policy of Nomura Group" and the "Compensation Policy for Directors and Executive Officers of NHI" are provided below.
 Regarding the "Compensation Policy for Employees", please refer to Compensation for Employees.

 - Method of Determining Compensation Policies

-As the Company is organized under the Committee System, the Compensation Committee has set the "Compensation Policy of Nomura Group" and "Compensation Policy for Directors and Executive Officers of Nomura Holdings, Inc."
+As a company with three Board Committees, as defined under Japanese corporate law, Nomura Holdings, Inc. ("NHI") has established an independent statutory Compensation Committee.
+The Compensation Committee has set the "Compensation Policy of Nomura Group" and "Compensation Policy for Directors and Executive Officers of NHI."